Guillembonet/EDMP/README.md

 We present the IPFS steps exploiting the image provided below.
 Basically, the IPFS exploitation regards the initial and final part of the overall transaction process.
 From data recording to data retrieval.
 ![alt text](https://raw.githubusercontent.com/Guillembonet/EDMP/devel/images/Figure%209%20Data%20insertion%20in%20IPFS%20(owner%20side).PNG "Figure 9 Data insertion in IPFS (owner side)")
 ![alt text](https://raw.githubusercontent.com/Guillembonet/EDMP/devel/images/Figure%2010%20Data%20retrieval%20from%20IPFS%20(buyer%20side).PNG "Figure 10 Data retrieval from IPFS (buyer side)")

+## Attempt of deep integration (prototype):
+During our project, we mainly work, as pointed out above, with two main elements: decentralised market and IPFS.
+The final part of the project was the integration in a unique component of: the uploading of data and selling of hash from the owner side and; from the buyer side the buying of the hash end the final download of the energy consumption data.
+We attempted an effort to integrate the Tribler & IPFS in a single GUI instead of the current version where we make market transactions and IPFS data upload/download through webpages.
+However, due to time limitations as creating a data market place on the Tribler is not feasible due to the complexity and extent of the code, we decided to go for the basic implementation using webpages.
+The attempt in the single integration resulted in the trying of creating an enhanced version of Tribler GUI with an additional feature of a separate Data marketplace to raise ask and accept a bid (data for currency) from a single interface.
+By the way, we start this attempt in order to understand its feasibility.
+An image of the resulted try is presented below.
+Further developments could result in a single interface of great integration between the different components.

 ![alt text](https://raw.githubusercontent.com/Guillembonet/EDMP/devel/images/Capture.JPG "Figure 12 Tribler Deep Integration attempt")

 ## Issues and further developing: